Cleopatra was the last member of the Ptolemaic dynasty that ruled Egypt between 323 BCE and 30BCE.

 five myths unraveled about Cleopatra

-1. Egyptian queen Cleopatra was smuggled in a carpet
+1. Queen Cleopatra was smuggled in a rug

-It appears to be far-fetched that Julius Caesar, a standout among the greatest men on the planet, would have respected a suspicious bundle into his room and regardless of whether along these lines, there’s no explanation behind her not to have developed before and made a more exquisite passage.
+It seems unlikely that Caesar, one of the most powerful men in the world, would have welcomed a suspicious package into his room and even if so, there’s no reason for her not to have emerged earlier and made a more elegant entrance.

-The possibility that Cleopatra flattered between intense men, charming and controlling with no thought of who fathered her kids, is the aftereffect of an antiquated spread battle keep running against her by Roman authorities.
+The idea that Cleopatra flittered between powerful men, wooing and manipulating with no idea of who fathered her children, is the result of an ancient smear campaign run against her by Roman officials.

-Truth be told, there’s solitary confirmation of her having been with two men: Julius Caesar and Mark Antony.
+In fact, there’s only evidence of her having been with two men: Julius Caesar and Mark Antony.

-Her family line is that of Ptolemy, one of the officers of Alexander the Great, and in spite of her family living in Egypt for more than 300 years, she would have been viewed as Greek.
+Her family line is that of Ptolemy, one of the generals of Alexander the Great, and despite her family living in Egypt for over 300 years, she would have been regarded as Greek.

-Queen Cleopatra was really uncommon in that she could speak Egyptian, dissimilar to a considerable lot of her antecedents.
+Queen Cleopatra was actually rare in that she could speak Egyptian, unlike many of her predecessors.

-The idea of female Egyptian rulers brandishing fake beards originate from the Egyptian conviction that the god Osiris had a great beard, provoking Egyptian pharaohs to do likewise to build up themselves as divine beings.
+The concept of female Egyptian queens sporting fake beards comes from the Egyptian belief that the god Osiris had a grand beard, prompting Egyptian pharaohs to do the same to establish themselves as divine beings.

-5. Egyptian queen Cleopatra died from an asp nibble
+5. Queen Cleopatra died from an asp bite

-This legend has picked up energy because of works of art of Cleopatra holding a snake to her chest as she passes away.
+This myth has gained momentum due to paintings of Queen Cleopatra holding a snake to her bosom as she passes away.

-Be that as it may, the records of this occasion are in some uncertainty, predominantly in light of the fact that an asp won’t cause a quick death as Cleopatra’s was accounted for to be.
+However, the accounts of this event are in some doubt, mainly because an asp will not cause a quick death as Queen Cleopatra’s was reported to be.

-It is more probable she drank a blend of toxic substances.
-The possibility that the asp bit her bosom is surely erroneous, as every single antiquated source state it bit her on the arm.
+It is more likely she drank a combination of poisons.
+The idea that the asp bit her breast is certainly incorrect, as all ancient sources state it bit her on the arm.